 It’s a fun process that asks students to make an abstract drawing of a person out of one straight line, and then adding arms and legs to finish.
 Guaranteed abstract (and most certainly creative) results!

-- Draw like Paul Klee PDF (click to download)
+- Draw like Paul Klee (click for a PDF)

 - Premium construction paper or card stock paper